 Wake Forest University School of Medicine

-Biomedical Consultant, U.S. Navy Marine Mammal Biomedical Program, San Diego, California.
-1966-Present.
+U.S. Navy, Biomedical Consultant, U.S. Navy Marine Mammal Biomedical Program, San Diego, California

-(left) U.S. Navy Diving Marine Mammal Medical Center, San Deigo, California. (right) Dr. Sam Ridgway and Dr. Jim McCormick at U.S. Navy Dolphin Facility, San Deigo California.
+(left) U.S. Navy Diving Marine Mammal Medical Center, San Diego, California. (right) Dr. Sam Ridgway and Dr. Jim McCormick at U.S. Navy Dolphin Facility, San Diego California.

 As one of the important foundations for good medical care of dolphins, Dr. Ridgway and Dr. McCormick pioneered the first humane anesthesia procedure for major surgery in the dolphin.
 Dr. Ridgway is the Founder of the U.S. Navy Marine Mammal Biomedicine Program.
 Supported by the Office of Naval Research, Dr. McCormick and Dr. Ridgway are presently collaborating on the design of a special new respirator for use in medical care procedures for dolphins and sea lions.

 Dr. James G. McCormick, Program Chairman, Research Group on Space & Underwater Neurology of the World Federation of Neurology

 Dr. Jim McCormick seen here in 1998 at an early Hyperbaric Oxygen Stroke Treatment Planning Meeting with Dr. James Toole and keynote speaker, Astronaut/U.S. Senator John Glenn.
 At this time Dr. Toole was Director of the Stroke Research Center and Professor of Neurology at Wake Forest School of Medicine and President of the World Federation of Neurology.
 John Glenn was the fist American astronaut to orbit the Earth in 1962.
 Shortly after appearing with Dr. McCormick and Dr. Toole in 1998, he returned to space on a Space Shuttle research mission.